uccser/cs-field-guide/csfieldguide/chapters/content/en/algorithms/sections/searching.md

 ## Linear search

 Since the boxes in the first game were in a random order there really wasn't any strategy you could have used to find the target number, except simply keep opening boxes one by one until you found the target number.
-This is essentially the *linear search* algorithm (sometimes called a sequential search).
+This is essentially the {glossary-link term="linear-search"}linear Search{glossary-link end} algorithm (sometimes called a sequential search).
 In simpler terms, linear search algorithm is as follows:

 - Check if the first item in a list is the item you are searching for, if it is the one you are looking for, you are done.